 Some coloring effects were done on this glass to make the white and skin-like tones, but the white facial features appear to me to have been darker paint that has flaked off.

 The face looks almost like a photographic negative.
 If painted glass is not fired hot enough, it will not bond fully to the glass.

 What makes the style of the side panels Pre-Raphaelite?
 To me, the facial features are the main indicators.

-Among these masters were the artists of the High Renaissance, artists who had unlocked the secrets of perspective and naturalistic rendering.
+The masters were often the artists of the High Renaissance, artists who had unlocked the secrets of perspective and naturalistic rendering.
 There was never a school of painting called Raphaelite, but Raphael was the artist who attained the level of perfection to which so many artists of the time trained and aspired.

-For all its skillful depiction, if anything is missing in the central panel it is engagement between the characters.
+If anything is missing in the central panel, for all its skillful depiction, it is engagement between the characters.
 Each seems carefully composed, but in a sort of bubble, this sense accentuated by the halos around each.

 So there we have it, two sets of windows whose production were probably around the same time, one window with a Raphaelite sensibility, and the others evoking the work of the Pre-Raphaelites.

-With not a lot of evidence to go on, I am guessing that the windows were made in the 1880’s or 1890’s.
+With the evidence presented, I am guessing that the windows were made in the 1880's or 1890's.

-It is my hope that church records and parishioners’ knowledge will add to what we know about the provenance of these windows.
-Perhaps investigation will bring to light more information about the organist and choirmaster John S. Warburton.
+Perhaps church records and parishioners' knowledge will add to what we know about the provenance of these windows.
+Investigation may bring to light more information about the organist and choirmaster John S. Warburton.